masutaka/sandbox/README.md

 # sandbox

-This is a masutaka sandbox repository.
+This is masutaka sandbox repository.